revilowaldow/BITC/Sessions/2024/04 07 - Session 20.md

 "Loathing that Lurks"
 "The Violent One"
+	References to Kathkach
+	Aepoptosis?

 "The Silver in the Hell"
 "Reincarnate"
 >Vixel uses plurals?

 The last stand of the silvers
-Army of knights, part of the founding force of Aega
+Army of knights, part of the founding force of Aegan Empire